 - Coupons: If you know you are going to be going to your favorite store (or any store) look online for coupons.
 There is almost always a 25% off coupon available.
 If you forget you can usually use your smartphone and just show the cashier your screen.

-When buying new shoes, buy them at the end of the season.
-For example, buy boots in the spring time; buy flats and sandals in the fall, when they are on clearance.
+Be careful when buying used shoes from yard sales/thrift stores.
+Clean them as much as possible before wearing them.
+When buying new shoes, buy them at the end of the season, e.g., buy boots in the springtime and flats and sandals in the fall.

 Earning Money/Breaking Even